We are currently experiencing technical issues with Prezi. Please click here for real-time status reports and affected components.

 From the Prezi Present editor:

-- Click the Share icon in the top right menu.
+1. Click the arrow next to the Share button in the top right menu.

-- Select Export PDF from the dropdown menu.
+2. Select Download PDF from the dropdown menu.

-Learn more about how to download your presentation as a pdf here.
+Learn more about how to download your presentation as a PDF.

 Good design is essential for creating presentations that are accessible to everyone.
 Thoughtful design choices can reduce visual strain, improve clarity, and ensure that your content is easy to understand for all audiences, including those with visual or cognitive impairments.
 Accessible design also makes your presentation more professional and engaging.